 It was thus with irony that when Pearson opened, initially as a tuberculosis treatment centre called the George Pearson Tuberculosis Hospital, its first patients were 9 Japanese men who had been transferred from an internment camp where they’d become ill as captives.

 The first people treated in Pearson’s name were thus the people who’d become sick in the same oppressive conditions he’d championed for the BC’s Japanese population.

 George Pearson (L) fiercely called for the removal of BC’s Japanese population, yet the first patients treated in his name were a group of Japanese men who’d been held captive in an internment camp (R).

 While it initially provided a useful service in its treatment of tuberculosis, Pearson Centre faced an identity crisis just a few years after opening.

 Medical advances quickly made it obsolete as a tuberculosis treatment centre, at which point it was reinvented with a focus on polio treatment.
 But, soon after, powerful medications were introduced which also made polio treatment centres redundant, and this once again left Pearson without a purpose, in search of yet another identity.

 That would be found in the mid-1960s, with the rise of deinstitutionalization.

 In 1965, the provincial government closed 3 degrading institutions for so-called ‘incurables’— adults with serious disabilities who were warehoused and kept from public view until they died.

 With the government looking for another place to store these persons, and George Pearson Centre now having the openings, a partnership was readily struck.

-Thus began the process of using Pearson as a dumping ground for past residents of other institutions, a process that would speed up through the 1970s as more institutions closed.
+Thus began the process of using George Pearson Centre as a dumping ground for past residents of other institutions, a process that would speed up through the 1970s as more institutions closed.